StuartGJohnson/isaacsim_differential_drive_robot_4wheel/README.md

   - <a href="https://forums.developer.nvidia.com/t/wheel-robot-with-4-joints-cant-move-by-differential-controller-using-action-graph-and-ros/228800/9">More discussion of skid-steer issues</a>

 - IssacSim is heavily biased towards use of the isaacsim GUI, especially in tutorials.
 This is very annoying for reproducible work (code!).
 There are ways around this annoying predisposition to GUIs:
   - In defining Action Graphs, one can use various incantations of the OmniGraph `omni.graph.core.Controller` class.
 See, for example, `scripts/controller_add.py`.
 GPT4o has suggested that using `omni.graph.tools.GraphBuilder` might help, but I have not tried this.
-If you are an IDE user (strongly suggested for APIs!), then both of these approaches offers limited code introspection.
-This slows development a great deal.
+If you are an IDE user (strongly suggested for APIs!), then both of these approaches offers limited code intelligence (strings are opaque!).
+This slows development.
-  - You can build action graphs in the isaacsim gui, then dump them to a USDA file.
+  - You can build action graphs in the isaacsim GUI, then dump them (per graph) to a USDA file.
 Then include them in code.
   - Use USDA file format, not USD, if possible.
-Mt models are all based on geometric primitives (for now), so this makes USDA very appealing.
+My models are all based on geometric primitives (for now), so this makes USDA very appealing.